 Brush Creek Lower Reach - Section 1135 Ecosystem Restoration: Water Services Department entered into an agreement with the USACE for the Feasibility Study in February 2019.
 Through Section 1135 of the Water Resources Development Act, USACE reviewed the need to modify any portions of Brush Creek between the Paseo Blvd. bridge and the confluence with the Blue River (inclusive of Lake of the Enshrines) in order to improve environmental quality and provide ecosystem restoration.
-During the reporting period, USACE completed an assessment of the existing condition.
-There was also an initial identification of management measures for ecosystem restoration.
+During the reporting period, Water Services Department partnered with USACE and a consulting contractor and completed a Master Planning Study for this reach.
+This Master Planning Study, along with the existing condition analysis from the Ecosystem Restoration project, resulted in the decision to terminate the Section 1135 project - the Feasibility Study, along with the Upper Reach's 1135 project, and convert them to a General Investigation Study.

-Continuous Improvement: Water Services Department will continue to partner with USACE to complete the feasibility study.
+Continuous Improvement: Water Services Department will continue to partner with USACE to begin a new General Investigation Study.

 Indian Creek Watershed Study: In the previous years, Water Services Department had secured the 3.1 acre flood-damaged commercial properties (400-600 W 103rd St.) abutting Indian Creek.
 Building structures had been demolished, and the asphalt surface had been removed.
 Stormwater BMP options had been evaluated in the past.
 In addition, Water Services Department also had a project with ACE to use 2D Hydrology & Hydraulic, Physical Models to assess flood risk in the area.
 Further evaluation is needed to find a practical solution for local flooding issues.
+No progress was made during the reporting period.